Eve Mylchreest, Ph.D.

-This October, Battelle welcomed Dr. Eve Mylchreest to the Life Sciences Research team.
-She brings deep expertise in the area of developmental and reproductive toxicology (DART) that will be invaluable to our government, industrial and pharmaceutical clients.
-In her new role as Research Leader, she will be focused on expanding Battelle’s capabilities in these areas.
+Eve Mylchreest, Ph.D., has deep expertise in the area of developmental and reproductive toxicology (DART) that is invaluable to our government, industrial and pharmaceutical clients.
+In her role as Research Leader, she is focused on expanding Battelle’s capabilities in these areas.

 Eve has more than 15 years of experience as a Study Director and more than 20 years of experience in reproductive and developmental toxicology.
 She has conducted over 70 reproductive and developmental toxicology studies for clients in the industrial, agrochemical, and pharmaceutical industries.
 Her work on the effects of di(n-butyl) phthalate on male reproductive development was pivotal in the risk assessment of di(n-butyl) phthalate by the National Toxicology Program.
 The papers she has published on this area are among the ten most frequently cited papers in the journal Toxicological Sciences.